Testing Joomla! patches

 The GitHub account details can be entered into the settings of the Patch Tester.
 After the Patch Tester has been installed go to Components -> Joomla!
 Patch Tester and click on Options in the top right corner.
 The Options page shows up and there are three tabs.
 On the first tab called GitHub Repository you can choose which repository you want to use.
 By default this is Joomla!
 CMS.

-On the second tab called GitHub Authentication you can enter your GitHub username and password or token if you use a token.
+On the second tab called GitHub Authentication you can enter your GitHub username and a personal access token as password.

 After entering your account details click on Save & Close.
 Once back in the Patch Tester click on Fetch Data in the top left corner.